damayantinaik/Health_care_Fraud_Detection_Medicare/Final_report/README.md

 Below, I’ll give a brief description on the Model building:

-•	When ML models were built on the feature engineered processed data, all models’ roc auc scores were >80%, except Decision Tree classifier (roc auc score: 76%).
+•	When ML models were built on the feature engineered processed data, all models’ (except Decision Tree classifier) roc auc scores were >80%.

 •	The data was highly imbalanced with
  	Potential Fraud cases (No): 90%